← Back to research

 • Uses git worktrees to isolate parallel AI sessions, preventing code conflicts

-• Supports both Claude Code and OpenAI Codex in the same workflow
+• Supported both Claude Code and OpenAI Codex in the same workflow, an approach Nimbalyst carries forward

 FAQ